 5. Strap on some skates.

-Adding wheels to outdoor activities for kids almost always makes them more appealing.
+Adding wheels to outdoor activities almost always makes them more appealing.
 Outfit kids with quad or inline roller skates, helmets, and pads and they'll be off to the races (you might want jog alongside for your own workout).

 6. Ride a bike.